-Pleated or mesh electrostatic filters are more expensive than regular pleated or fiberglass filters.
+Pleated or mesh electrostatic filters are more expensive than regular pleated or the merv 13 furnace filter.
 This type removes microscopic allergens and odors from the air.
 Made from cotton fibers with negative and positive charges, these filters capture particles one micron or less in size and attract negative and positive charged debris.
 Disposable styles should be replaced every three months or some do not need changed for a full year.
 Permanent filters should be washed regularly and returned to its place in the furnace to continue cleaning the air.

 Pleated filters are the cheaper choice and should be changed every three months or monthly.
 Made from cotton or polyester paper, this option removes smaller particles from the air but not as small as one micron.
 The pleats create more surface area to catch debris increasing the efficiency of the furnace and purifier.

 The cheapest filter available is the woven fiberglass filter.
 The larger pores of this filter catch larger dirt, lint and debris to protect the furnace, purifier and any moving parts.
 This option does little to clean the air of pollutants and odors.